colinwkingen/fall-in/README.md

 #### This is a text based adventure game based on the ancient game of Zork

-#### By Colin Kingen James Howard Cameron Poore Matthew Giem
+#### By Colin Kingen James Howard Cameron Poore Matthew Giem, June 21-23, 2016

 ## Description

-this is a page return a list of numbers following the rules outlined in the page
+Fall In is a text based adventure game that allows the player to fight monsters, pick up coins, use potions and acquire weapons to defend yourself with.
+You are able to move through rooms with different descriptions that will immerse the user within the game.
+It was created as a final class project.

-Ping Pong game
+## Specifications

 |Behavior    |Input   |Output   |
 |---|---|---|